MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/plan/plan-databases-created-by-system-center-2016-service-manager.md

 |Service Manager data warehouse|DWStagingAndConfig<br /><br /> DWRepository<br /><br /> DWDataMart<br /><br /> DWASDataBase<br /><br /> OMDWDataMart<br /><br /> CMDWDataMart|These first three databases make up the data warehouse.
 The extract process populates the DWStagingAndConfig database, which is transformed into a proper format in the DWRepository database, which, through the load process, becomes the content for the DWDataMart database.<br /><br /> The DWASDatabase is used by SQL Server Analysis Services \(SSAS\) and stores Microsoft Online Analytical Processing \(OLAP\) cubes.<br /><br /> The OMDWDataMart and CMDWDataMart databases are for collecting data from Operations Manager and Configuration Manager, respectively.|

 > [!IMPORTANT]
->  For this release, Service Manager does not support case\-sensitive instance names.
+>  Service Manager does not support case\-sensitive instance names.
 Setup will display a warning if you attempt to install Service Manager on a case\-sensitive instance of Microsoft SQL Server.